UK-IPOP/OUD-CAPTURE/README.md

 # OUD-CAPTURE
-Resources for capture-recapture and Bayesian integrated abundance modeling
+Resources for capture-recapture and Bayesian integrated abundance models for estimating opioid use disorder